Jacob Ford (American football)

-Jacob Ford (born July 20, 1983 in Memphis, Tennessee) is a former American football defensive end.
-He was originally selected by the Tennessee Titans as the 204th overall pick in the 6th round of the 2007 NFL Draft.
-He played college football at Central Arkansas.
-PRO: Now in his fifth NFL season, former sixth-round draft pick Jacob Ford is one of the most established pass rushers on the squad.
-From 2008 through 2010, no other Titans defender had more than Ford’s 15.5 total sacks.
-The athletically-gifted Ford was one of the fastest defensive ends available in the 2007 rookie pool, but his talents were only briefly on display for the Titans before a left Achilles’ injury in his first training camp resulted in his placement on injured reserve.
-He returned from the injury in 2008 to post seven sacks and followed that with a team-high 5.5 sacks in 2009 and three sacks in 2010.
+Jacob Ford (born July 20, 1983) is an American former professional football player who was a defensive end in the National Football League (NFL).
+He played college football for the Central Arkansas Bears and was selected by the Tennessee Titans in the sixth round of the 2007 NFL draft.

-Early years
+Early life

 At Melrose High School (Memphis, Tennessee) earned All-Shelby Metro, Prep Star All-Southeast Region and High Tech Tennessee's Top Prospect List honors as senior two-way lineman.
 He registered 229 tackles and 32 sacks during career and helped team win 1998 State Championship.
 He also ran track three seasons.

 College career

 In two seasons at Central Arkansas, Ford totaled 102 tackles, 17 sacks and 32.5 tackles for loss.
 As a senior (2006), he was named Division II First-team All-American by College Sports Report after starting all 10 games and leading the team with eight sacks and 15.5 tackles for loss.
 He added 48 tackles, four passes defensed, three forced fumbles and one fumble recovery.